 PacWest Bancorp (PACW)

-The other banking dividend stock to consider today is PacWest Bancorp (NASDAQ:PACW), which offers a just over 7% dividend yield at the moment.
+The other banking dividend stock to consider today is PacWest Bancorp (NASDAQ:PACW), which offers a dividend yield of over 6% at the moment.

-Headquartered in Los Angeles, PacWest is a major player in the California market and currently sports a near $4.2 billion market cap.
-That puts it in a sweet spot, size-wise, where it may still be a buy out candidate, but it is large enough to manage the rising costs of regulation and banking technology costs.
+Headquartered in Los Angeles, PacWest is a major player in the California market and currently sports a $4.6 billion market cap.
+That puts it in a sweet spot, size-wise, where it may still be a buyout candidate, but it is large enough to manage the rising costs of regulation and banking technology costs.

 Despite the horrid state of the California housing market in 2008, PacWest survived the crisis.
 In fact, its shares never came close to zero during the panic.
-The bank has come out stronger, and is now generating record profits.
-Thanks to the corporate tax cuts in particular, PACW stock is now at a cheap P/E ratio of just 9.2 times its trailing earnings.
+The bank has come out stronger and is now generating record profits.
+Thanks to the corporate tax cuts in particular, PACW stock is now at a cheap P/E ratio of just 10.1 times its trailing earnings.

 At the time of this writing, Ian Bezek owned BP, PACW, WFC, KHC, MKC, HSY, HRL, and XOM stock.
 You can reach him on Twitter at @irbezek.